slnsys/obsidian-canvas2document/README.md

 ![Screencast](images/canv2doc.gif)

-> [!IMPORTANT]
-> This addon is currently being evaluated by the Obsidian team and is not yet available in the addon store.
->
-> To install it anyway in this pre state:
-> * just copy from the latest release (https://github.com/slnsys/obsidian-canvas2document/releases/tag/1.0.1) the attachments main.js and manifest.json to a dir in your vault's plugin dir
-> * reload your community plugins and
-> * enable the "Canvas2Document" plugin.

 With Canvas2Document you can convert any canvas structure with all content, i.e. cards, notes, media (images, YouTube videos, PDF, websites) from the 2-dimensional representation into the linear structure of a document.
-The plugin helps you to pour all the elements of a novel or a complex startup plan into one document and not have to copy all the components individually.
+The plugin helps you to pour all the elements of a novel or a complex startup plan into one document and not to have to copy all the components individually.

-The plugin reads [Obsidian's](https://obsidian.md/blog/json-canvas/) [JSON Canvas File Format](https://jsoncanvas.org/) and takes the elements from the canvas with their specific metadata can then also be used to navigate and arrange the elements in the document.
+The plugin reads [Obsidian's](https://obsidian.md/blog/json-canvas/) [JSON Canvas File Format](https://jsoncanvas.org/) and takes the elements from the canvas with their specific metadata.
+The metadata can then be used to navigate and arrange the elements in the document.

-The connections in the canvas are replicated via metadata headers with corresponding links in the target document.
+The connections in the canvas are replicated via metadata headers containing corresponding links in the target document.

 <img src="images/metaheader-doc.png" alt="screencomplex" width="600"/>